Package Torello.Java

 public static <T,U extends java.util.Collection<T>> U readAllObjects (java.lang.Class<T> objType, U collection, java.lang.String fName, boolean ZIP) throws java.io.IOException, java.lang.ClassNotFoundException

-found inside a data-file.
-This data-file should contain only java-serializedjava.lang.Object's
+Reads allObject'sfound inside a Data-File.
+This Data-File should contain only java-serializedjava.lang.Object's.- Type Parameters:

 Example: